Sliding tackle: Commonly associated fouls and misconduct

-Careless means that the player has shown a lack of attention of consideration when making a challenge or that he acted without precaution.
-Reckless means that the player has acted with complete disregard to the danger to, or consequences for, his opponent.
+Careless means that the player has shown a lack of attention of consideration when making a challenge or that they acted without precaution.
+Reckless means that the player has acted with complete disregard to the danger to, or consequences for, their opponent.
 Using excessive force means that the player has far exceeded the necessary use of force and is in danger of injuring an opponent.

 Careless challenges are punished by only a direct free kick or penalty kick.
-However, reckless challenges are also punished with a caution (yellow card) for unsporting behaviour as well as a direct free kick or penalty kick, while challenges committed with excessive force are also punished with a send-off (red card) for serious foul play as well as a direct free kick or penalty kick.
+However, reckless challenges are also punished with a caution (yellow card) for unsporting behaviour as well as a direct free kick or penalty kick, while challenges committed with excessive force are also punished by a sending-off (red card) for serious foul play as well as a direct free kick or penalty kick.

 Playing in a dangerous manner is punishable by an indirect free kick.
-Playing in a dangerous manner is defined as any action, that while trying to play the ball, threatens injury to someone (including the player himself).
+Playing in a dangerous manner is defined as any action, that while trying to play the ball, threatens injury to someone (including the player themselves).
 It is committed with an opponent nearby and prevents the opponent from playing the ball for fear of injury.
 If any physical contact is made, the offence becomes an offence punishable with a direct free kick or penalty kick.

 Slide tackles that are made as two-footed lunges at an opponent are generally considered to endanger the safety of an opponent and are hence sanctioned as serious foul play, resulting in a sending-off.
 This is still the case even if the ball is won cleanly without touching an opponent.

 Strategy

-The slide tackle is attractive to the defender because it allows him to cover a larger area of ground while attempting to dispossess an opponent.
+The slide tackle is attractive to the defender because it allows them to cover a larger area of ground while attempting to dispossess an opponent.
 It is often a "last-ditch" attempt to dispossess an opponent due to frequent misses and the difficulty of recovering in the event that the slide tackle fails to take the ball away.
 After a slide tackle, the tackler is left sitting or lying on the ground with one leg extended.
 The tackler therefore also runs the risk of personal injury.
 Ideally, the other foot ends up folded underneath their rear end, where it can be used to push the tackler back up to their feet to continue play.

 If doing a sliding tackle to the right, the player's right leg must be straight when going down into the tackle and their left leg should be bent slightly behind the right one in order to achieve maximum potential in gaining the ball.
 If doing a sliding tackle to the left, the player's left leg must be straight and their right leg should be bent behind the left one.